Nelson-Mrakpor/aws-iam-users/README.md

 ### Setting Up MFA for Moses
 Repeat the same process for Moses.

+---

+# Project Reflection

+### 1. Explain the Role of IAM in AWS
+IAM (Identity and Access Management) in AWS provides centralized control over who can access which AWS resources and what actions they can perform.
+It ensures secure access management by assigning specific permissions to users, groups, or services.
+This helps protect sensitive data, enforces organizational policies, and improves efficiency by avoiding unnecessary manual control over individual resources.

+### 2. Differentiate Between IAM Users and Groups
+- **IAM Users** are individual identities with specific credentials (username, password, access keys).
+You would create an IAM user when you need to grant unique access to a single individual or service—for example, Jerry (a backend developer) who requires EC2 access.
+- **IAM Groups** are collections of users who share the same access needs.
+Instead of assigning permissions to each user individually, you attach policies to the group.
+For instance, a group for all developers with EC2 permissions simplifies management and ensures consistent access levels.

+### 3. Describe the Process of Creating IAM Policies
+To create a custom IAM policy:
+1. Navigate to the IAM console and select **Policies**.
+2. Click **Create policy**.
+3. Select the AWS service (e.g., EC2, S3).
+4. Define actions (e.g., "All EC2 actions").
+5. Specify the resources (e.g., all instances or specific buckets).
+6. Name and describe the policy.
+7. Attach the policy to a group or user.
+This ensures that the right role receives the right permissions.

+### 4. Explain the Significance of the Principle of Least Privilege
+The principle of least privilege means granting users only the permissions they need to perform their tasks—nothing more.
+In AWS IAM, this minimizes the attack surface and prevents accidental or malicious misuse of resources.
+For example, Jerry only has EC2 access and cannot access S3, while Moses only has S3 access, aligning perfectly with this principle.

+### 5. Reflect on the Scenario with Jerry and Moses
+- **Jerry (Backend Developer)**: Assigned to the **development-team group** with the **developers policy**, giving him EC2 access only.
+- **Moses (Data Analyst)**: Assigned to the **Analyst-Team group** with the **analyst policy**, granting him S3 access only.
+These configurations align with their job functions by restricting Jerry to compute resources and Moses to storage resources.
+The use of groups and policies ensures scalability for future hires and enforces the principle of least privilege by limiting each user to only what is required for their role.

+---

 ## Conclusion
 By following this project, we successfully created a secure IAM environment tailored to real-world usage.
 We:
 - Designed and applied role-based policies for developers and analysts.